 How to Machine-Wash a Swimsuit

-If you have a suit approved for machine-washing, it is still essential to use the cold setting and a gentle detergent to prevent additional wear.
+Even if your suit is machine-washable, it's still important to use the cold setting and a mild detergent to stop further wear.

 How to Properly Dry a Bathing Suit

-It would be best to be cautious not to hand up the swimsuit to dry as it causes water to pool at the bottom of the swimsuit, stretching it out.
+The swimsuit should not be handed up to dry because doing so will cause water to collect at the bottom of the suit, stretching it out.

-The best way to dry a bathing suit is to press down on a flat surface to remove the excess water, being careful not to wring it out.
+The best approach to dry a bathing suit is to press down on a flat surface to remove the excess water, being careful not to wring it out.
 You can also roll your suit in a fresh, dry towel to absorb any remaining moisture.

 Finally, lay it flat so that it can continue to air dry.
 For instance, you can use a hairdryer with a no-heat or low-heat setting to dry your suit more quickly if you need it before it is completely dry.

 How to Store Your Bathing Suit

-If you cannot wash your suit right away and need to carry it, put it in a lightweight mesh bag that will allow it to breathe before it can be properly washed if you need to transport your suit but can't immediately wash it.
+Put your suit in a lightweight mesh bag that will enable it to breathe until it can be properly washed if you need to transport your suit but can't immediately wash it.

 Take Care of What You’re Doing when Wearing Your Suit

-However, when you want a more thorough cleaning, this article provides all the useful tips you need to ensure your bathing suit keeps its shape and colour for as long as possible when you desire a more complete cleaning.
+However, this article offers all the helpful advice you require to make sure your bathing suit maintains its form and colour for as long as possible when you desire a more complete cleaning.